 Interested in HUBBOX?
-Want to know were it came from and what makes it tick?
+Want to know where it came from and what makes it tick?
 Here are 10 things you didn’t know about HUBBOX including what happened to our infamous MEAT sign!

 1. As some of you may remember Hubbox started in a humble shipping container back in 2012.
 The idea was to open a novel, one-off food offering, lasting 12 weeks over the festive period.
 It has now expanded into an appreciated, here-to-stay brand in the Southwest’s restaurant landscape.